S2E/s2e/src/Tutorials/Coreutils.rst

 should get a graph similar to the following:

 .. image:: ../img/ida_cat_coverage.png

+Examining the debug log in ``s2e-last/debug.txt`` you should see a fork at address 0x8049ADE.
+If you look at this address in IDA Pro, you should see a ``cmp [ebp+ch_0], 9]`` at the previous instruction (address 0x8049ADA).
+This is ``cat`` checking if the current character is a TAB or not (as previously mentioned the ASCII value for TAB is 0x09).
+Because the file contains symbolic data, a fork will occur at the ``jnz`` instruction.

 Similarly, Radare can be used to annotate the basic blocks covered by S2E with `metadata
 <https://radare.gitbooks.io/radare2book/content/disassembling/adding_metadata.html>`_.
 This script can be found at